-- i.
-Do individuals have effective access to constitutional justice against general acts, i.e., may individuals request constitutional review of the law by direct action or by constitutional objection in ordinary court proceedings?132 What "interest to sue" is required on their part? - ii.
-Do individuals have effective access to constitutional justice against individual acts which affect them, i.e. may individuals request constitutional review of administrative acts or court decisions through direct action or by constitutional objection?133 - iii.
+- ii.
+Do individuals have effective access to constitutional justice against individual acts which affect them, i.e. may individuals request constitutional review of administrative acts or court decisions through direct action or by constitutional objection?130 - iii.
 Are Parliament and the executive obliged, when adopting new legislative or regulatory provisions, to take into account the arguments used by the Constitutional Court or equivalent body?
 Do they take them into account in practice? - iv.
-Do Parliament or the executive fill legislative/regulatory gaps identified by the Constitutional Court or equivalent body with a reasonable time? - v.
-Where judgments of ordinary courts are repealed in constitutional complaint proceedings, are the cases re-opened and settled by the ordinary courts taking into account the arguments used by the Constitutional Court or equivalent body?134 - vi.
-If constitutional judges are elected by Parliament, is there a requirement for a qualified majority135 and other safeguards for a balanced composition?136 - vii.
+Do Parliament or the executive fill legislative/regulatory gaps identified by the Constitutional Court or equivalent body within a reasonable time? - v.
+Where judgments of ordinary courts are repealed in constitutional complaint proceedings, are the cases re-opened and settled by the ordinary courts taking into account the arguments used by the Constitutional Court or equivalent body?131 - vi.
+If constitutional judges are elected by Parliament, is there a requirement for a qualified majority132 and other safeguards for a balanced composition?133 - vii.
 Is there an ex ante control of constitutionality by the executive and or/legislative branches of government?